oliverstickel/oliverstickel.github.io/index.md

 ## Projects and funding

 `2023-today`
-**Maker in Residence** is an effort at RUB-Makerspace to invite interesting *Makers* from different disciplines to come, work here, share knowledge and create something - works of art, workshop concepts, etc. - that stays permanently at RUB-Makerspace.
+**Maker in Residence** is an effort at RUB-Makerspace to invite interesting *Makers* from different disciplines to come, work here, share knowledge and create something - works of art, workshop concepts, etc. - that stays permanently.
+I co-led the first two funding rounds and managed the 2023 residency.
 *Regional donors, about 20k p.a.*

 `2022-2024`
 **MentorINN** is a joint project between three local universities to found [*Ruhr School of Design Thinking*](https://www.isse.ruhr-uni-bochum.de/ruhr-school-of-design-thinking/), to better implement Design Thinking in interdisciplinary teaching and to share teaching material and concepts between the universities.
+I was part of the proposal team and occasionally helped in the project.
 *Stiftung Innovation in der Hochschullehre ('foundation for digital teaching in academia'), about 20k.*

 `2019-2022`